chatsim79/L3T08CT1/README.md

 This repository contains the files for Level 3, Task 8, Compulsory Task 1 with instructions for running in a Docker Container.
-The purpose of this task is to highlight Python coding ability and all methods and techniques that implies including defensive programming, exception handling, readinf from and writing to external data sources, and function definition.
+The purpose of this task is to highlight Python coding ability and all methods and techniques that implies including object oriented programming, defensive programming, exception handling, reading from and writing to external data sources, and function definition.

 It also demonstrates familiarity with containerisation such as Docker.
 I could just drop the code in this repo and leave the visitor to